Analysis of the Feshbach-Schur method for the Fourier Spectral discretizations of Schr{\"o}dinger operators: Set-up and results

 \subsection{Theoretical background}

-Let us shed the attention to the theoretical foundation on the eigenvalue formulation in form of~\eqref{EVPN}, instead of~\eqref{eq:EVP}, which is based on the following results, originally presented in~\cite[Theorem 11.1]{Gustafson2011-wd}. \begin{thm} Let $H$ be an operator on a Hilbert space and $P$ and $P^\perp$, a pair of projections such that $P+P^\perp = 1$.
-Assume $H^\perp:=P^\perp H P^\perp$ is invertible on $\Ran P^\perp$ and the expression
+Let us shed \old{the attention to}light on the theoretical foundation on the eigenvalue formulation in form of~\eqref{EVPN}, instead of~\eqref{eq:EVP}.
+For a pair of projections $P$ and $P^\perp$ such that $P+P^\perp = \id$, we define the set $D_P$ of operators $H$ on a Hilbert space such that $H^\perp:=P^\perp H P^\perp$ is invertible on $\Ran P^\perp$ and the operators $HP$ and $PH$ are bounded.
+Furthermore, for an operator $H\in D_P$, we define the bounded operator